BRP Inc. (TSE:DOO) Increases Dividend to $0.16 Per Share

-BRP Inc. (TSE:DOO – Get Rating) announced a quarterly dividend on Thursday, March 24th, Zacks reports.
-Stockholders of record on Monday, April 4th will be paid a dividend of 0.16 per share on Monday, April 18th.
-This represents a $0.64 annualized dividend and a dividend yield of 0.62%.
-The ex-dividend date of this dividend is Friday, April 1st.
-This is a boost from BRP’s previous quarterly dividend of $0.13.
+BRP Inc. (TSE:DOO – Get Rating) declared a quarterly dividend on Thursday, March 24th, Zacks reports.
+Shareholders of record on Monday, April 4th will be given a dividend of 0.16 per share on Monday, April 18th.
+This represents a $0.64 annualized dividend and a yield of 0.62%.
+The ex-dividend date is Friday, April 1st.
+This is a positive change from BRP’s previous quarterly dividend of $0.13.

-A number of research analysts recently issued reports on the company.
-National Bankshares lifted their price target on BRP from C$124.00 to C$136.00 and gave the company an “outperform” rating in a report on Monday.
-Robert W. Baird initiated coverage on BRP in a research report on Monday.
-They issued a “buy” rating and a C$130.00 price objective for the company.
-CIBC boosted their price objective on BRP from C$114.00 to C$124.00 and gave the company an “outperform” rating in a research report on Monday.
-National Bank Financial upped their price target on BRP from C$124.00 to C$136.00 and gave the stock an “outperform” rating in a research report on Monday.
-Finally, Raymond James upped their price objective on BRP from C$137.00 to C$146.00 in a research note on Monday.
-Ten investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of C$136.36.
+DOO has been the subject of several research reports.
+Robert W. Baird initiated coverage on shares of BRP in a research report on Monday.
+They issued a “buy” rating and a C$130.00 price target for the company.
+National Bankshares upped their price target on shares of BRP from C$124.00 to C$136.00 and gave the company an “outperform” rating in a research report on Monday.
+TD Securities upped their price target on shares of BRP from C$115.00 to C$125.00 and gave the company a “buy” rating in a research report on Monday.
+CIBC upped their price target on shares of BRP from C$114.00 to C$124.00 and gave the company an “outperform” rating in a research report on Monday.
+Finally, Canaccord Genuity Group upped their price objective on shares of BRP from C$130.00 to C$136.00 in a research report on Monday.
+Ten research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of C$136.36.

 BRP Inc, together with its subsidiaries, designs, develops, manufactures, distributes, and markets powersports vehicles and marine products worldwide.
 It operates in two segments, Powersports and Marine.
 The company offers all-terrain, side-by-side, and three-wheeled vehicles; seasonal products, such as snowmobiles and personal watercraft; and engines for jet boats, outboards, karts, motorcycles, and recreational aircraft.